From Matisse in Marrakech to Dali in the Desert – Tours of Morocco in January 2024.

 We wouldn’t say that either of the artists whose footsteps we are following were particularly well known for painting roses specifically.
 All painted flowers, in Matisse’s case in vases often adjacent to an open window and often overlooking the sea.
 However, as we discuss in the blog post “Colours Naturellement“, Matisse seems to have come under the influence of the muted yellows, oranges and greens of the south of Morocco as his art evolved towards use of those colours and away from the bright colours of the Fauvism of his earlier period.

-Whilst in the Valley of the Roses we will be staying at one of a thousand ochre coloured Kasbahs that dot the landscape in the south: Kasbah Itran (or equivalent).
+Whilst in or near the Valley of the Roses we will be staying at one of a thousand ochre coloured Kasbahs that dot the landscape in the south.
 On the way we will visit Ait Ben Haddou, famous ancient village on a hillside and UNESCO world heritage site.
 We will have a picnic close by of food prepared for us by the Riad at which we stayed in Marrakech.
 We will probably buy bottled water or stop for a tea with the locals along the way, so we can use their western restrooms.

 The roses season is May but you see lots of the Damask roses blooming in the Valley of the Roses at other times.